Spellbreaker

-Spellbreaker is an interactive fiction computer game written by Dave Lebling and published by Infocom in 1985, the third and final game in the "Enchanter Trilogy."
-It was released for the Amiga, Amstrad CPC, Apple II, Atari 8-bit family, Atari ST, Commodore 64, Macintosh, and DOS.
+Spellbreaker is an interactive fiction video game written by Dave Lebling and published by Infocom in 1985, the third and final game in the "Enchanter Trilogy."
+It was released for the Amiga, Amstrad CPC, Apple II, Atari 8-bit computers, Atari ST, Commodore 64, Classic Mac OS, and MS-DOS.
 Infocom's nineteenth game, Spellbreaker is rated "Expert" difficulty.

 Plot

 Ten years after the events of Enchanter, the very foundations of magic itself seem to be failing, and the leaders of all the Guilds in the land have gathered to demand answers.
 In the midst of this impassioned meeting, the crowd is suddenly transformed into a group of toads and newts.
 Everyone present is affected except for the player and a shadowy figure who flees the hall.

 In the course of investigating the mystery, the player learns new, powerful spells that must be used in novel ways.
 But since magic is no longer dependable, each spell has a chance of failing.
 The only objects that can help to shore up the effectiveness of sorcery are the Cubes of Foundation, each of which can transport the player to a different location and strengthen certain spells.